vectordotdev/vector/website/docs/reference/sinks/aws_s3.md

 ### key_prefix

 A prefix to apply to all object key names.
 This should be used to partition your objects, and it's important to end this value with a `/` if you want this to be the root S3 "folder".
-See [Object Naming](#object-naming), [Partitioning](#partitioning), and [Template Syntax](#template-syntax) for more info.
+See [Object naming](#object-naming), [Partitioning](#partitioning), and [Template Syntax](#template-syntax) for more info.

 </Field>